Great Southern Appetizer Recipes

 - Cover with plastic wrap and refrigerate until ready to serve.

-Serve the guacamole with tortilla chips, pita chips, vegetable, fresh corn tortillas, on nachos and other Mexican dishes.
+Serve the guacamole with tortilla chips, pita chips, vegetables, fresh corn tortillas, on nachos and other Mexican dishes.

 - You can add crushed garlic, finely grated onion, and Serrano Chiles or Jalapeño peppers, chopped very fine.